Rohan27s/hexal-ui/README.md

 ## Usage

-HexaUI components are easy to integrate into your React project.
+HexalUI components are easy to integrate into your React project.
 Here’s a quick example of how to use the `Button` component.

 ### Example: Using the Button Component